amunzur/DASH/README.md

 ### How to run DASH:
 The new parameters needed are:
 `--dir_sequenza:` The output directory from Sequenza.
-This directory contains the file that ends with `alternative_solutions.txt`.
+This directory contains the file that ends with `alternative_solutions.txt` and `segments.txt`.
 `--path_polysolver_winners:` The path to the `winners_hla.txt` file from HLA-Polysolver
 `--normal_fastq:` Fastq with reads from normal sample
 `--tumor_fastq:` Fastq with reads from tumor sample
 `--hla_somatic_mutations:` HLA somatic mutations (polysolver file)
 `--normal_read_count:` Number of reads from normal sample
 `--tumor_read_count:` Number of reads from tumor sample
-`--sequenza_cnv:` The path to the `segments.txt` file from Sequenza
 `--all_allele_reference:` Reference database of genomic sequences for all alleles
 `--model_filename:` Model file name (This file needs to be requested from authors.
 Please send an email to bioinformatics.science@personalis.com.)
 `--output_dir:` Output directory